Multi-section Surfaces

 np.zeros(2),

-], # The twist B-spline parameterization for EACH SECTION.
+], # The twist B-spline parameterization for each section.
 The list length must match the specified number of sections.

 "root_chord": 1.0, # Root chord length of the section indicated as "root section"(required if using the built-in mesh generator)